Department Chair of History, Associate Professor of History

 B.A.
 History, Lawrence University, 1997

 I was introduced to the wonderful world of history when I lived in a variety of historical places all over the country while growing up.
 History was something that had always seemed alive to me because I could see where it happened.
 Or perhaps I just had a weird obsession with tour guides who dressed up in period costumes.
-And then I read some books.
+And then I read some books about the history that was all around me.
 That’s when history got really interesting because I learned that it was a lot messier and more complicated than I had thought.

 It was this crazy, complex side of history that made me want to study it more.
 And so, I majored in history when I went to college at Lawrence University in Appleton, Wisconsin.
 I ignored my mother’s pleas to major in biology (many lives have been saved because of this I am sure!).
 While in college, I developed a passion for English history and have been a devoted Anglophile ever since.